 Handshake automatically adds the appropriate job role group to your job posting based on your job description and title.

 - To learn how to add or remove job roles from your job posting, refer to How to Post a Job.

 For a complete list of job role groups, download the attachment on this article.
 The first tab in the file contains the names of the job role groups.
 In the second tab, each group name is mapped to over 8,600 job roles.

-The job roles taxonomy is based on the Bureau of Labor Statistics’ (BLS’s) Standard Occupation Classification (SOC).
+The job roles taxonomy is based on the Bureau of Labor Statistics’ (BLS') Standard Occupation Classification (SOC).
 Almost all of our job role groups map to one or a few of the SOC's occupations.
-We made some additions and replacements to the SOC’s taxonomy, for example adding the “Product Managers” role group, to better suit our college student user base.

-We've received feedback regarding how these roles align with On-Campus opportunities, so we took some time to put together some examples that may help your On-Campus Employers better identify some common positions:
+We've received feedback regarding how these roles align with on-campus opportunities, so we've put together some examples that may help on-campus employers better identify some common positions: